gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 </Tabs>

-## Testing (Terraform only)
+## Testing (Terraform Only)

 Now that you have a module defined, you can write a test to programmatically confirm that it creates the desired resources.
-This is particularly helpful when developing modules to ensure that your changes will not break existing functionality.
+This is particularly useful during module development to ensure changes do not break existing functionality.

-To simplify writing tests for infrastructure as code, Gruntwork developed [Terratest](https://terratest.gruntwork.io).
+To simplify testing for infrastructure as code, Gruntwork developed [Terratest](https://terratest.gruntwork.io).
 Terratest allows you to write tests in [Go](https://go.dev) with built-in functionality to deploy, validate, and undeploy infrastructure.
 All Gruntwork modules are tested using `Terratest` as part of the software development lifecycle (SDLC).

-### Create the basic file structure
+### Create the Basic File Structure

 First, create the basic file structure required to write tests.
-We recommend putting all tests in the `test` directory in your repository.
+We recommend organizing all tests in a `test` directory within your repository.

 ```bash
 mkdir -p gw_module_guide/test